pierre-alain-b/rainloop-nextcloud/README.md

-# Warning - early BETA BETA!
-forked from Alain and made first initial changes for Nextcloud 13/14

 # rainloop-nextcloud

 rainloop-nextcloud is a plugin for Nextcloud to use the excellent Rainloop webmail (http://www.rainloop.net/).

+This is an early BETA made by @nextgen-networks with first initial changes for Nextcloud 14.
+Work in progress!

 ## How to Install